Alan Pulido: Sporting Kansas City

 On 11 December 2019 it was announced that Pulido would play for Major League Soccer club Sporting Kansas City on a four-year contract for a reported US$9.5 million (€9.2 million) as a Designated Player, making his transfer the most expensive in the history of the club.

 On 29 February 2020, Pulido scored a goal in his debut match against Vancouver Whitecaps in a 3–1 victory.
 On 3 October, he returned to the lineup following a hamstring injury and scored his first brace in a 2–1 victory over Houston Dynamo, leading him to being named MLS Player of the Week.

 At the end of the regular season, Pulido was nominated as a finalist for that year's MLS Newcomer of the Year Award and was awarded the club's Offensive Player of the Year award.

 In June 2023, Pulido won the MLS Player of the Month award for the first time, scoring 6 goals and chipping in an assist in 5 games.
 He became the first Sporting Kansas City player in five years and the fourth Mexican player to win the award.

 Return to Guadalajara

-On 7 January 2025, Sporting Kansas City reached an agreement with Guadalajara to transfer Pulido.
+On 7 January 2025, Guadalajara reached an agreement to sign Pulido.
+On 15 April 2026, Pulido and Guadalajara mutually parted ways after the forward had been dropped from the squad on disciplinary grounds.